20centaurifux/efind/README.md

 ## General Usage

-Running **efind** without any argument the search expression is read from *standard input (stdin)* and files are searched in the user's home directory.
+Running **efind** without any argument the search expression is read from standard input and files are searched in the user's home directory.
-A different directory and expression can be specified with the *--dir* and *--expr* options:
+A different directory and expression can be specified with the --dir and --expr options:

 	$ efind --dir=/tmp --expr="size>1M and type=file"